zulucmd/zulu/user_guide.md

 # User Guide

-While you are welcome to provide your own organization, typically a Cobra-based application will follow the following organizational structure:
+While you are welcome to provide your own organization, typically a Zulu-based application will follow the following organizational structure:

 ```